 Here are the answers to some frequently-asked questions.
-Please feel free to contact our Admissions Coordinator, Crystal Card, at email@example.com or call (802) 721-6925 if you would like more information or have a specific child to discuss.
+Please feel free to contact our Admissions Coordinator, Kim Smith, at firstname.lastname@example.org or call (802) 721-6925 if you would like more information or have a specific child to discuss.

 What makes Kurn Hattin unique?

 - Kurn Hattin is a charitable organization.
 Parents/Guardians pay only what they can to support their child’s tuition.

 - Children remain in their parents’ (or guardian’s) custody.
 Kurn Hattin provides services to help the family heal, so that they can be reunited whenever possible.

 - Kurn Hattin is open year-round and offers on-campus housing, sports camps, and recreational activities through the summer months.